 \subsection{Motivations}

 { The mutual coherence in \eqref{def of mu} has been utilized to measure the maximal coherence of different columns of the measurement matrix \cite{Donoho2003MIP,DonohoMIP}.
-Quantifying the mutual coherence of a matrix plays an important role in analyzing and solving various signal processing problems including the Grassmannian line packing \cite{str2003Grass, love2003Grass}, Riemannian manifold packing \cite{Kim11-1}, support detection \cite{TroppOMP, OMPTT,duanOMP}, and the evaluation of the focusing capabilities of imaging systems \cite{Obermeier2017Sensing}.
+Quantifying the mutual coherence of a matrix is crucial in analyzing and solving various signal processing problems, including the Grassmannian line packing \cite{str2003Grass, love2003Grass}, Riemannian manifold packing \cite{Kim11-1}, support detection \cite{TroppOMP, OMPTT,duanOMP}, and the evaluation of the focusing capabilities of imaging systems \cite{Obermeier2017Sensing}.
 As for the support recovery, the mutual coherence is also crucial to quantify the guarantee of the successful recovery \cite{OMPTT,TroppGreedy, MuOMP,Mi2017Prob }.
-For example, it has been shown that OMP can successfully recover the support set in the noiseless scenario when $\mu < {1}/{(2L-1)}$ \cite{MuOMP,TroppGreedy}.
+For example, it has been shown that OMP can successfully detect the support set in the noiseless scenario when $\mu < {1}/{(2L-1)}$ \cite{MuOMP,TroppGreedy}.
 Alternatively, the RIP of the measurement matrix is also an important characteristic for support recovery.
 When the RIC satisfies $\delta_{L+1} < 1/\sqrt{L+1}$ \cite{sharpOMP}, the exact support recovery is guaranteed for OMP in the noiseless case.
-While the mutual coherence value of the measurement matrix can induce the RIC \cite{foucart2013mathematical}, i.e, $\delta_{L} \le (L-1) \mu$, it is challenging to calculate the RIC of a given measurement matrix.
+While the mutual coherence value of the measurement matrix can induce the RIC, e.g., $\delta_{L} \le (L-1) \mu$ \cite{foucart2013mathematical,Cai09On}, it is generally challenging to calculate the RIC of a given measurement matrix.
 Unlike the RIC, the mutual coherence can be calculated for a given measurement matrix.
-Moreover, the mutual coherence of $ \bPhi \in \R^{M\times N}$ can be characterized by the Welch bound \cite{Welch1974bound, DonohoMIP},
+Moreover, the mutual coherence of the measurement matrix $\bPhi\in\R^{M\times N}$ can be calculated, based on \eqref{def of mu}, and satisfies the Welch bound \cite{Welch1974bound, DonohoMIP},

 The synthesis of the measurement matrix that nearly achieves the bound in \eqref{bound mu 1} can be found by using the methodologies in \cite{str2003Grass,Herman2009High,elad_CS}.

-Though it is true that the MIP reveals its amenability and has been exploited in various signal processing problems as we discussed here, thoroughly understanding the noisy SOMP in terms the MIP is still nascent.} To this end, our goal in this work is to provide the guarantee conditions for successful support recovery of Algorithm \ref{alg_SOMP} and Algorithm \ref{alg_SOMP_stop} in terms of MIP for both bounded and unbounded noise.
+While it is true that the MIP reveals its amenability and has been exploited in various signal processing problems, thoroughly understanding the noisy SOMP in terms of the MIP is still nascent.} To this end, our goal in this work is to provide the guarantee conditions for successful support recovery of Algorithm \ref{alg_SOMP} and Algorithm \ref{alg_SOMP_stop} in terms of MIP for both bounded and unbounded noise.